pazz/alot/docs/source/configuration/alotrc_table.rst

     templates directory that contains your message templates.
     It will be used if you give `compose --template` a filename without a path prefix.

+.. describe:: themes_dir

+    directory containing theme files

+.. describe:: theme

+    name of the theme to use

 .. describe:: display_content_in_threadline

     fill threadline with message content